saylesss88/nix-book/src/vcs/git.md

 ### Basic Branching

 With Git you're always on a branch and the default branch is `master`.
-Many change it to `main` because of the suggestion Git gives you I think people are too easily offended these days, just keep this in mind that `main` and `master` refer to the main development branch.
+Many change it to `main` because of the suggestion Git gives you.
+I think people are too easily offended these days, just keep this in mind that `main` and `master` refer to the main development branch.